MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/username-contains-special-character.md

 ## Solution

-When you create a new user in Office 365, make sure that you don't use any of the special characters that are listed in the "Cause" section.
+When you create a new user in Microsoft 365, make sure that you don't use any of the special characters that are listed in the "Cause" section.

 Still need help?
 Go to [Microsoft Community](https://answers.microsoft.com/).